Proposal timeline for the 2021-2022 academic year:

 Awards are funded up to a maximum of $50,000 for an international conference and $10,000 for a more-focused disciplinary workshop.

-No Conference and Workshop Development funds may be used for salary, purchase of research equipment, or reducing teaching responsibilities.
+No Conference and Workshop Development funds may be used for faculty salary, subcontracts, purchase of research equipment, or reducing teaching responsibilities.
 Proposals with other additional funding sources may be viewed favorably.
 To support new conference topics, awards for repeat conference requests may receive reduced funding.
 There is an expectation that events are to be held at Rice University in most cases to further our reputation as a center for scholarly discussion.

 Full-time and research faculty members at Rice are eligible to apply.
 Proposals may be submitted individually or by a group of faculty.
 Please inform your department chair that you have applied.